 Author: E.C.
 LaMeaux

 What causes us to be attracted to one person more than another?
+What attracts a man to a woman sexually?
+And vice versa with a woman to a man?
 Romantic attraction certainly isn't an exact science, but experts do have some ideas about what qualities attract more than others.
 Here are a few things you need to know about attraction.

 Most people can tell if they're attracted to someone in the first 90 seconds after they meet.
 April Masini, who regularly gives relationship advice on ABC Entertainment News and has authored books like Date Out of Your League, suggests that women are naturally attracted to men who exude confidence and passion, and who seem to lead exciting lives.
 Heterosexual women tend to be physically or sexually attracted to men with traditionally masculine features such as a muscular frame, a square jaw, big nose and small eyes.
 These physical traits often signify higher levels of testosterone, and are more common in "alpha males."
 Alpha males demonstrate a particular set of personality traits as well that include directness, decisiveness, and intensity.

-Men are instinctively attracted to particular types of women too.
+What attracts a man to a woman sexually?
+Men are instinctively attracted to particular types of women.
 Large breasts and long hair tend to catch men's eyes, but Dr. Steven Platek, a neuroscientist, psychologist, and head researcher at Georgia Gwinnett College, reports that men's brains are particularly wired to be attracted to curvy women — especially women with wide hips and skinny waists.
 Statistically, those women also tend to be the ones who are most fertile.

 The primal sexual attraction you sometimes feel for certain people can be misleading.

-According to Dr. Margaret Paul, a relationship expert who's appeared on Oprah and has her Ph.D. in psychology, initial physical attraction is a very poor indicator on how well a relationship will work out.
+According to Dr. Margaret Paul, a relationship expert who's appeared on Oprah and has her Ph.D. in psychology, initial physical attraction is a very poor indicator on how well a relationship will work out, which can lead to the feeling of abandonment.
 According to Dr. Paul, the alpha males to whom many women tend to be more attracted also tend to be more sexually promiscuous.

 Many women say that when they're looking for a long-term relationship partner, they're actually looking for the opposite of an alpha-male: men who smile more, seem cooperative, and have more feminine features like full lips, wide eyes, and thin eyebrows.
 Strangely enough, frequent smiles and delicate features tend to be on a man's list of desired qualities in a long-term mate as well.
 But guys, watch out!
 Women cheat, too.